 Penalties for breach of Data Privacy | SPDI:

-As discussed earlier, Section 43-A of the IT Act provides that bodies corporate possessing, dealing with or handling any sensitive personal data or information in a computer resource owned, controlled or operated by it would be liable to pay damages as compensation to affected persons if they are negligent in implementing and maintaining reasonable security practices and procedures to protect sensitive personal data or information.
+As discussed earlier, Section 43-A of the IT Act provides that a body corporate possessing, dealing with or handling any sensitive personal data or information in a computer resource owned, controlled or operated by it would be liable to pay damages as compensation to affected persons if they are negligent in implementing and maintaining reasonable security practices and procedures to protect sensitive personal data or information.

 Section 72-A of the IT Act provides for a fine of up to INR 5,00,000 or imprisonment for a period of three years or both when there is disclosure of personal information in breach of a lawful contract or without consent.